irondrive/andromeda-server/README.md

 * `--debug int` change the debug output level (default 1 - errors only)
 * `--dryrun` rollback the transaction at the end of the request
 * `--dbconf path/myconf.php` use the provided database configuration file
+* `--metrics int` will show performance metrics, SQL queries executed, and other development stuff

 ### Environment Variables
 To ease command line usage for commands that may involve repeated parameters (e.g. a session key), environment variables prefixed with `andromeda_` can be set that will always be included in a request.
 For example, `export andromeda_mykey=myvalue` is equivalent to adding `--mykey=myvalue` to all future commands.